-Body disposal through alkaline hydrolysis involves placing the intact dead body in a pressurized vessel that is then filled with a mixture of water and potassium hydroxide.
-It is then heated to a temperature of around 160 degrees Celsius while under an elevated pressure to prevent boiling.
-The entire process effectively breaks down the body into its chemical component until all is left are the solid bone remains.
+Body disposal through alkaline hydrolysis involves placing the intact dead body in a pressurized vessel.
+The vessel is then filled with a mixture of water and potassium hydroxide.
+It is heated to a temperature of around 160 degrees Celsius while under elevated pressure to prevent boiling.
+The entire process effectively breaks down the body into its chemical components until all that remains are the solid bone remains.

 A Quick Background on the Origins of Water Cremation

-Historians trace the origin of water cremation to Amos Herbert Hobson, who patented a similar process in 1888 as a method of processing animal carcasses into fertilizers.
-In Europe during the 1990s, particularly during the outbreak of mad cow disease, it was the method used by health and sanitation officials to dispose infected cows.
-Several medical schools in the Western world have increasingly used this method starting from the mid-2000s to dispose human and animal remains.
+Historians trace the origin of water cremation to Amos Herbert Hobson, who patented a similar process in 1888 as a method of processing animal carcasses into fertilizer.
+In Europe during the 1990s, particularly during the outbreak of mad cow disease, health and sanitation officials used this method to dispose of infected cows.
+Several medical schools in the Western world have increasingly adopted this method since the mid-2000s to dispose of human and animal remains.

-Note that the name “resomation” has been attached to body disposal through alkaline hydrolysis because it was first trademarked and used by Resomation Ltd. This company is one of the pioneers to develop further and commercialize water cremation.
+Note that the name “resomation” has been attached to body disposal through alkaline hydrolysis because it was first trademarked and used by Resomation Ltd. This company is one of the pioneers in developing and commercializing water cremation.

 The State of Minnesota was the first to legalize this form of body disposal in 2003.
-Fourteen states in the United States have legalized this method by 2017.
-Several states and countries are in the process of making it legal and accessible.
+Bourteen states in the United States had legalized this method by 2017.
+Several states and countries are in the process of legalizing and making it accessible.

 The Pros: Advantages and Benefits of Alkaline Hydrolysis

 The method is also known as water cremation, aquamation, biocremation, resomation, and flameless cremation.
-It has been promoted as a better, greener, and more cost-effective alternative to flame cremation and, of course, traditional burial.
+It has been promoted as a better, greener, and more cost-effective alternative to both flame cremation and traditional burial.

 Below are the specific advantages and benefits of water cremation:

-• One of the key advantages of alkaline hydrolysis is that it is friendlier to the environment than flame cremation.
-It does not consume fuel and produce emissions.
+• One of the key advantages of alkaline hydrolysis is that it is more environmentally friendly than flame cremation.
+It does not consume fuel or produce emissions.

-• The energy consumption is less than body disposal through incineration.
-Estimates revealed that its energy requirement is only about one-twelve of flame cremation.
+• The energy consumption is less than that of body disposal through incineration.
+Estimates reveal that its energy requirement is only about one-twelfth that of flame cremation.

 • Furthermore, it has some of the advantages of disposal through incineration, especially when compared to traditional burial or entombment.

-• Entombment has several disadvantages to include costs attached to funeral service and owning or renting a plot of land, as well as contamination from embalming chemicals.
+• Entombment has several disadvantages, including the costs associated with funeral services and owning or renting a plot of land, as well as contamination from embalming chemicals.

 • Cost-effectiveness is another key advantage of water cremation because it requires less energy than flame cremation and does not require expensive funeral or burial services.

 • The method also leaves whiter bone remains.
 Note that incineration changes the color of the bones.
-Alkaline hydrolysis also does not require removing medical implants.
+Alkaline hydrolysis also does not require the removal of medical implants.

-• In addition, it leaves a non-toxic liquid solution comprised of peptides, amino acids, and sugar.
-It can be treated further and disposed without harm to the environment.
+• In addition, it leaves a non-toxic liquid solution comprised of peptides, amino acids, and sugars.
+It can be further treated and disposed of without harm to the environment.

 The Cons: Disadvantages and Criticisms of Alkaline Hydrolysis

-Despite the apparent promises of alkaline hydrolysis as a better alternative to flame cremation and entombment, it remains largely unpopular because of religious and legal resistance, as well as lack of public awareness.
+Despite the apparent promise of alkaline hydrolysis as a better alternative to flame cremation and entombment, it remains largely unpopular due to religious and legal resistance, as well as a lack of public awareness.

 The following are the specific disadvantages and criticisms of water cremation: